 Lucy started volunteering with Mums In Need in 2019 whilst studying Medicine at the University of Sheffield.

-Lucy believes in the importance of social media in connecting with people from a whole lot of different backgrounds and communities, and in making connections with local businesses.
+"I believe in the importance of social media in connecting with people from a whole lot of different backgrounds and communities, and in making connections with local businesses."

 Clarisse Gilhooley, Social Media + Fundraising Team

 Clarisse started volunteering with Mums In Need in 2019 after finishing her degree in French and Politics at the University of Nottingham.

 As a social media volunteer, Clarisse schedules social media posts and helps to run fundraising campaigns.

 "I believe that a strong fundraising team is essential in small charities, not only to raise much needed funds but to also involve the community."